Table Of Contents

 1. Range trading

-Range trading is a popular trading strategy whereby the trader identifies a range within which they will buy and sell.
-By conducting regular technical analysis using the charts patterns and channel analysis that most good brokers provide, a trader can tell the support and resistance levels within which an asset is trading.
+Range trading is a popular trading strategy in which the trader identifies a range within which they buy and sell.
+By conducting regular technical analysis using the charts, patterns, and channel analysis that most good brokers provide, a trader can tell the support and resistance levels within which an asset is trading.

 Once you understand the movement of the asset within these bands, the next step is to identify a strategy that allows you to get the most out of trading in that range.
 You need to be aware of greater market rumblings that might shift these levels, but while trading within them, you can use a helpful tool like the moving average indicator to identify oversold or undersold zones.